thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What are answer level number?** If you answer 1 it means you favor the entry on the left compared to the one on the right.
 5 means you favor the right one.
 3 is obviously the middle ground but is not the same as skipping the fight.
 Of course, all this is relative to the question that is being considered.

 **Any killer features you want to brag about?** LiTOY automatically retrieves lots of metadata from the links.
-Like reading time from a pdf, a webpage, duration of a video etc. Also, it's mostly in one single file, making it somewhat easier to understand how it works and to maintain.
+Like reading time from a pdf, an epub file, a webpage (via its url), the duration of a video (local or youtube) etc. Also, it's mostly in one single file, making it somewhat easier to understand how it works and to maintain.

 **Is there a way to ask litoy to fetch metadata for a video that is not on youtube?** Yes, just add somewhere `type:video` in the entry. you can also use `type:local_video` for local files using `ffmpeg`.
 Don't forget to use quotation marks (`"`) for local files and use `<TAB>` for path autocompletion.